googlefonts/variable-components-in-ufo/README.md

 | `xTransformationCenter` | the `x` value for the center of transformation | `0` |
 | `yTransformationCenter` | the `y` value for the center of transformation | `0` |

+All values are numbers.
+All keys are optional.
+If the `transformation` dictionary is empty, it can be omitted entirely.

 #### Design Space Location

-The valie for the `location` key is a dictionary, with axis names as keys, and axis values as values.
+The value for the `location` key is a dictionary, with axis names as keys, and axis values as values.
+Axis names are strings, axis values are numbers.
+If the `location` dictionary is empty, it can be omitted entirely.

 ### Glyph-level Design Space